cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

 ### Profile

 Profiles are used to store information about users.
 User information can be reused in other services.
-THis is useful to create virtual organization the depend on user data.
+Profiles are useful to create virtual organization the depend on user data.
 Profiles can be added, removed and listed.
 A group in the profile can be used to augment users to be part of one or more groups.
 A number of roles can specify a specific role of